Sinux1/CILISP/README.md

 #### Task 1 ::= CPN Calculator
 This is the first task.
 It required completing both the lex and yacc files, as well as eval and math op functions for the grammar of a lisp like language for evaluating expressions in CNP form, that is as an n-tuple, first element is an operation, subsequent elements are operands.
-Further functionality will be added in subsequent tasks.
+Further functionality will be added.
 ---
 #### Task 2 ::= CPN Calculator featuring Symbols
 This task required adding to both the flex and bison files.
 Symbols must be composed of one or more alphabetical characters.
 No other characters are allowed.
-Assignment is dane by the let expression.
-The key word `let` signifies the following ordered pairs `(Symbol s_expr)` is semantically equivelant to `Symbol = s_expr`.
+Assignment is done by the let expression.
+The key word `let` signifies the following ordered pairs `(Symbol s_expr)` is semantically equivalent to `Symbol = s_expr`.
 ---
 #### Task 3 ::= CPN Calculator with Symbols featuring Symbol Casting
 This task added the ability to cast a symbol value to int or double, regardless of what the symbol node evaluates to.